lizberberena/jobographic/README.md

 # jobographic
-🗺️ job and company locator built from scratch with three others for our final in advanced web design technologies. used 4 apis: Google Autocomplete, Google Maps, Glassdoor, and Github Jobs.
-Most of these APIs no longer work on the current hosted version, but below you can see some screenshots of what it looked like when it did work.
+🗺️ Job and company locator built from scratch with three others for our final in Advanced Web Design Technologies.
+We used 4 APIs: Google Autocomplete, Google Maps, Glassdoor, and Github Jobs.
+Most of these APIs no longer work on the current hosted version, but below you can see some screenshots of what it used to look like when they worked.

 <img src="https://lizberberena.com/jobographic/img/jobographic-1.jpg" alt="JoboGraphic Landing Page">